Asymptotic Value of Monitoring Structures in Stochastic Games: Monotonicity of the Limit SSE Payoff Set

 \subsection{Results for SSE and PSSE}

 To extend our result to SSE, we need to extend HSTV's limit characterization to SSE.
-Note that HSTV's results do not directly apply to the limit SSE payoff set, as it violates the full-dimensionality assumption.
+Note that HSTV's results do not directly apply to the limit SSE payoff set, as the full-dimensionality assumption does not hold for the SSE payoff set.

 We show that to characterize the limit SSE payoff set, it suffices to solve the following programming problem $\mathcal{P}_{SS}(\lambda; \Pi)$ for $\lambda = -1$ and $+1$:

 subject to

 for any $T \subseteq S$, any permutation $\xi: T \to T$ and any function $\psi: T \to Y$.
 Note that $v$ and $x_s(t, y)$ are just numbers this time, because all players receive the same payoff.
 When we restrict attention to pure strongly symmetric strategies, we replace $\Delta (B)$ with $B$ and refer to this modified problem by $\mathcal{P}_{PSS}(\lambda; \Pi)$.
 The maximized score for $\mathcal{P}_{PSS}(\lambda; \Pi)$ is denoted by $k_{PSS}(\lambda; \Pi)$.